unoplatform/uno/doc/articles/working-with-accessibility.md

 #endif
 ```

+We highly recommend using this mode, as iOS still won't let you focus nested accessible elements even if you don't (see known issues).

 ##Disabling accessibility text scaling

 You have the option to disable accessibility text scaling of iOS and Android devices but Apple [recommends to keep text sizes dynamic](https://developer.apple.com/videos/play/wwdc2017/245)